 Don't confuse the Check Engine Light with the maintenance or service light.
 These lights illuminate when a routine service is due.
 They are usually triggered by mileage, gallons of gasoline consumed, or some other type of vehicle-use measurement.

 The Four Most Common Service Engine Light Scenarios and What to Do

 1. The Service Engine Light turns on and off or flickers.

 If the Service Engine Light comes on in the city but goes off on the freeway, then the fault is present during city driving conditions.
 Pay attention to whether or not the vehicle runs or drives any differently when the Check Engine Light illuminates.
 If vehicle performance does change, drive the car as little as possible and take it to be checked by a service professional as soon as possible.
 If there is no change in vehicle performance, you can drive home, but have it inspected as soon as possible.
 In this condition, you run a risk of the vehicle dying or not starting.

-The Service Engine Light comes on and stays on.
+2. The Service Engine Light comes on and stays on with no performance issues.

 If the Service Engine Light illuminates constantly during driving with no noticeable driving or performance problems, there is a permanent fault in the emission control system.
 When this happens, the computer that controls the emission system usually has a backup program that runs while the fault is present.
 (These backup programs are often referred to as "limp home" mode programs.)
 You should get the vehicle serviced as soon as possible, but in most cases, the vehicle will continue to operate, though you run a risk of it dying or not starting.